warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         Please be aware the RFC821 fix the maximum reply line length to 512 bytes.

+    [SMTP-IpMapDropCode]
+        Set the drop code for IPs blocked by the SMTP.IPMAP.TAB file:

+        '1'     the connection is drooped soon

+        "0"     the connection is kept alive but only authenticated users can send mail

+        '-S'    the peer can send messages but a delay of S seconds is introduced between commands

     [AllowSmtpVRFY]
         Enable the use of VRFY SMTP command.
 This flag may be forced by SMTP